Globally Harmonized System (GHS)

 Signal Words: Danger and Warning

-The two signal words that will be on every label are 'Danger' and 'Warning'.
+The two signal words that are on every label are 'Danger' and 'Warning'.
 What you need to know is that chemicals with the signal word 'Danger' pose the greater hazard.

 Hazard Statements: Key Words